 I went to the Bahamas three times the year before the pandemic, which forced me into a 10-month break from island life.
 As the quarantine and social distancing measures wore on, I missed Eleuthera more each day.
 With over 100 miles and 150 beaches to explore, “fear of missing out” became less of a “fear” and more of a reality.

 With the pandemic finally fading away, I refuse to take an island hiatus that long ever again.
 In fact, I’ve already been back twice more!

-If you’re desperate for an island vacation and wondering why I’m so obsessed with Eleuthera, this “Beginner’s Guide to Eleuthera” is for you.
+If you’re desperate for an island vacation, unfamiliar with Eleuthera and wondering why I’m so obsessed with the island, this “Beginner’s Guide to Eleuthera” is for you.
 Now, let me douse your mind in pure Bahamian sunshine and prepare you for the adventure of a lifetime!

 Traveling to Eleuthera

 One of the questions I’m asked most frequently is “how to get to Eleuthera.”
 In my Harbour Island guide, I explain how to travel to ELH, which is the airport in North Eleuthera.
 It’s one of three airports on Eleuthera and the easiest to fly into.
 Here are the standard airlines that will take you to ELH:

 - American Airlines – Connection in Miami or Fort Lauderdale

 - Silver Airways – Connection in Fort Lauderdale or Nassau